Skip to content

 <iframe src="https://agenstry.com/reports/state-of-agent-economy" width="100%" height="900" frameborder="0"></iframe>

-All revenue numbers are on-chain: direct eth_getLogs scans of USDC Transfer events (plus EURC on Base + Ethereum) into each indexed agent's payment_wallet across Base, Ethereum, Polygon, Arbitrum, Optimism (EVM via eth_getLogs) and Solana (SPL via getSignaturesForAddress).
+All inflow numbers are on-chain: direct eth_getLogs scans of USDC Transfer events (plus EURC on Base + Ethereum) into each indexed agent's payment_wallet across Base, Ethereum, Polygon, Arbitrum, Optimism (EVM via eth_getLogs) and Solana (SPL via getSignaturesForAddress).
 Reproducible from public RPC; not based on self-reporting.
+We report money arriving at those wallets — we do not verify that each transfer was an arm's-length sale, and we do not net out transfers an operator sends itself.
+See the measurement boundary.

-Not included: revenue agents earn via Stripe (per-agent Stripe accounts are private), Patreon / Sponsors, direct credit cards, PayPal, or any off-chain rail.
-Agenstry's own platform-skill revenue (compose / agent_stats / etc.) is also excluded — it lives in a separate accounting table that never feeds public totals.
-This is "the on-chain slice of the agent economy", not "all agent revenue ever".
+Not included: money agents take via Stripe (per-agent Stripe accounts are private), Patreon / Sponsors, direct credit cards, PayPal, or any off-chain rail.
+Agenstry's own platform-skill revenue (compose / agent_stats / etc.) is also excluded: it lives in a separate accounting table that never feeds public totals.
+This is "the observable on-chain slice of the agent economy", not "all agent revenue ever".
 Off-chain rails will appear here only when the operator opts in to a future verified-reporting feed.

 Methodology

-Every figure on this page is computed from the same observability tables that power the rest of the Agenstry surface — no synthetic data, no manual curation.
+Every figure on this page is computed from the same observability tables that power the rest of the Agenstry surface, with no synthetic data and no manual curation.
 The crawl ingests eight federated sources plus open-web well-known probes.
 Agents are scored against a 9-criterion conformance methodology.
-Revenue is derived from on-chain x402 USDC scans across six chains — Base, Ethereum, Polygon, Arbitrum, Optimism, and Solana; AP2 / Stripe MPP / L402 receipts are detected on agent cards but indexed only when the rail is publicly verifiable.
+Observed inflow is derived from on-chain USDC/EURC transfer scans across six chains: Base, Ethereum, Polygon, Arbitrum, Optimism, and Solana; AP2 / Stripe MPP / L402 receipts are detected on agent cards but indexed only when the rail is publicly verifiable.
 The full crawl + scoring pipeline is open behind the federation feed.
-If our numbers disagree with yours, one of us has a bug — and we would like to know.
+If our numbers disagree with yours, one of us has a bug, and we would like to know.